Writing Consistent Plot Points

 The author who does this has, in essence, begun a completely new argument.
 The context has been spun around on an unsuspecting audience.

 We, as an audience, were originally examining the logical effects of decisions leading to actions, or actions leading to decisions.
 This was the pattern that was being appraised.
-If we were looking at why certain decisions lead to problematic actions, we’d like to know what kinds of decisions would lead us away from those problems (or towards more if the overall story ended in failure).
+If we were looking at why certain decisions lead to problematic actions, we’d like to know what kinds of decisions would lead us away from those problems (or towards more if the Objective Story ended in failure).
 Likewise with actions leading to problematic decisions.

 The fantastic thing about knowing the plot driver of your story is that you never again have to suffer from that awful question, “What happens next?”
 An action-driven story requires an action to spin the story in a different direction.
 A decision will do nothing to further the story.
 The same with decision-driven stories.
 In order for a decision-driven story to progress the story requires a decision to be made.
 Trying to force an act-turn with an action simply won’t work.